What type of student is the Neuroscience major designed for?

 The executive committee consists of 4 faculty members.
-They are (1) the Director of the Undergraduate Neuroscience Program, George Bloom (2) a faculty member appointed by the chair of the Department of Biology, Sarah Kucenas (3) a faculty member appointed by the chair of the Department of Psychology, Peter Brunjes and (4) a faculty member appointed by the chair of the Department of Neuroscience in the School of Medicine, John Lukens.
+They are (1) the Director of the Undergraduate Neuroscience Program, Jay Hirsh (2) a faculty member appointed by the chair of the Department of Biology, Sarah Kucenas (3) a faculty member appointed by the chair of the Department of Psychology, Peter Brunjes and (4) a faculty member appointed by the chair of the Department of Neuroscience in the School of Medicine, John Lukens.

 What is the Distinguished Majors Program and is it available to Neuroscience majors?

 The Distinguished Majors Program ( DMP) in Neuroscience is designed for Neuroscience majors who show exceptional promise.
 The DMP is a two-semester program completed during a student's fourth year.
 Upon successful completion of this program, most students receive a departmental recommendation for a baccalaureate award of Distinction, High distinction, or Highest Distinction.